Sales funnel vs sales pipeline: the complete guide

 Lead generation

 The first step is generating new leads.
-For us, that’s prospecting, but any type of lead generation will be assigned to this first stage of the pipeline.
-A big chunk of the sales funnel is concerned with this first stage.
+For us, that’s targeted multi-channel prospecting, but any type of B2B lead generation will be assigned to this first stage of the pipeline.
+For many sales teams, a big chunk of their efforts are concerned with this first stage in a bid to establish a robust, weather-proof pipeline.

-Next up, your sales team should qualify those leads in some way.
+Next up, your sales team should qualify those leads in some way (turning them from MQLs into SQLs).
 Lead scoring is a common way to do this.
 Qualifying leads makes sales teams more efficient as they focus on quality rather than volume.

 Call or meeting